IwakuraRein/Bliss/README.md

 ## Interactivity

 I also copied the ray marching codes to the CPU side to get the intersection position between the mouse and the terrain when the user clicks the mouse button.
 The intersection position is passed to the compute shader to update grass blades' inner force and color states.
+As a result, the user's click action pushes the grass away and change its color.

 https://github.com/IwakuraRein/Bliss/assets/28486541/1d69a8b6-b355-4573-8b8a-04f6c85493e1